Chinese Medicine Board of Australia - Patient health records

 It is the registrant’s responsibility to be familiar with and comply with their relevant state laws regarding patient health record retention.

-Generally, the health service provider who creates a medical record owns that record.
+Generally, the health service provider who creates a patient health record owns that record.
+Self-employed practitioners, running their own practice, are considered to own their patient health records.
 In a group practice however, the owner of the records will depend on the contractual relationship between the practice owner and the practitioner.
-To avoid disputes, registrants should clarify the matter of ownership of patient records before commencing practice in a group practice.
+To avoid disputes, practitioners should clarify the matter of ownership of patient records before commencing practice in a group practice.

 Commonwealth privacy legislation still gives patients’ rights regarding access to a patient’s records irrespective of who owns the records.